In this post, we will look at all cabin grades available onboard the Marella Explorer and share a review of the inside cabin that I cruised in.

 Storage

-In addition to the 16 drawers, there were also TWO wardrobes/closets in the cabin.
 The cabin had more storage space than I’ve ever had in any cabin.
-The same goes for the bathroom, there was lots of room to clear away your toiletries.
+The same goes for the bathroom.
+There was lots of room to clear store your toiletries.

 Our cabin was 4187 which is right at the aft of the ship.
-We only had one cabin between us and the aft of the ship which did mean that we had a long walk from the other end.
-That wasn’t a problem for me though and a few extra steps on a cruise is usually for the best with all of the food available!
+We only had one cabin between us and the back of the ship, which did mean that we had a long walk from the other end.

 Trying to hit 10,000 steps a day is just one of the ways that I prevent weight gain when I cruise.
-If you’d like to find out how you can avoid cruise weight gain, while still treating yourself, start by reading this post: Avoid Cruise Ship Weight Gain, 7 Easy Things You Can Do.
+If you’d like to find out how you can avoid cruise weight gain while still treating yourself, start by reading this post:

 Do The Cabins on The Marella Explorer have TVs?

 Yep.
-All cabins on the Marella Explorer come with TV’s.
-I have to admit I never turned mine on during my cruise on the Marella Explorer, it was SO busy.
+All cabins on the Marella Explorer come with tvs.
+I have to admit I never turned mine on during my cruise on the Marella Explorer.
+It was SO busy.

 Do The Cabins on The Marella Explorer have Kettles?

 Yes.
-All cabins on the Marella explorer come with a kettle and some tea/coffee making facilities.
+All cabins on the Marella Explorer come with a kettle and some tea/coffee-making facilities.

 Do The Cabins on The Marella Explorer have Safes?

 Yep, all cabins have safes.
 In our inside cabin, the safe was behind the mirror which was above the desk.
-It would be very easy to go the full cruise without knowing that it was there!
+It would be very easy to go the full cruise without knowing it was there!

 Outside Cabins